jclapis/rp-pi-guide/Native.md

 Some notes:
 - The user is set to `eth2`.
 - Nimbus is preceeded by `taskset 0x01`.
-Basically, this constrains Geth to only run on CPU 0 (since it's single threaded).
+Basically, this constrains Nimbus to only run on CPU 0 (since it's single threaded).
   See the Geth notes for the rationale here.
 - Change the `--graffiti` to whatever you want.